gehtsnoch/tarot-shell/README.md

  If you don't have terminal experience, follow the next steps, because you have to make the script excutable.
  Open your terminal and create a folder in your $HOME directory, call it maybe bin.
  Go in the bin directory with the command "cd bin".
- Download the script from github.
+ Download the script from github and put it in the folder bin.
  Then make the script excutable with " sudo chmod +x tarot-shell.sh" and then your password is required.